Skip to main content

 referent = (('Data', WCHAR_SIZED_ARRAY),)

-The debugging rule I learned here: rpc_x_bad_stub_data = your NDR encoding is wrong.
+Debugging rule: rpc_x_bad_stub_data = your NDR encoding is wrong.
 Once you start seeing real Win32 errors (5, 8534, 8536…), your serialization is correct and the DC is actually processing the request.
 That transition point is your signal that the hard part is over.

 The bug that almost killed the project